 Bicycles are often faster than cars in urban areas, especially during rush hours.
 The more you ride, the more ways you'll find to avoid traffic and explore new places.
-Furthermore, bikes are eco-friendly and cost a lot less to maintain and operate than a car.
+Furthermore, bikes are eco-friendly and cost a lot less than maintaining and operating a car.

 If your workplace is too far away from your home and you can't go by bike, you can still use cycling as primary transportation for everything else.

-There might be days when you are extremely busy, and you cannot find any time for aerobic activity.
+There might be days when you are extremely busy and you can't find any time for cardio workouts.
 On such days, try to move as much as possible.

 - American Heart Association Recommendations for Physical Activity in Adults and Kids (2018)

 - The Effects Of Exercise On The Immune System And Stress Hormones In Sportswomen (2005)

 - Aerobic Exercise Training Increases Brain Volume in Aging Humans (2006)

 - High-Intensity Aerobic Exercise Training Improves the Heart in Health and Disease (2010)